Stock market today: Wall Street drifts a day after a rare climb for August

 Another Big Tech stock, Microsoft, was the strongest single force pushing the S&P 500 higher.
 It rose 0.6% as U.K. regulators consider a revamped bid by the company to buy video game maker Activision Blizzard, which would be one of the biggest deals in tech history.

-Also helping to lift the S&P 500 was Lowe’s, which rose 3.6% after reporting stronger profit for the latest quarter than analysts expected.
-The home improvement retailer also stood by its forecast for results over the full year, and said it gave over $100 million in bonuses to its front-line workers.
+Also pushing upward on the S&P 500 was Lowe’s, which rose 3.6% after reporting stronger profit for the latest quarter than analysts expected.
+The home improvement retailer also stood by its forecast for results over the full year, and it said it gave over $100 million in bonuses to its front-line workers.

 In the bond market, the 10-year Treasury yield ticked down to 4.32% from 4.34% late Monday.
 It’s the center of the bond market and helps set rates for mortgages and other important loans.

 More fireworks could come later this week, when Fed Chair Jerome Powell is scheduled to give a highly anticipated speech.
-He’ll be speaking Friday at a Fed event in Jackson Hole, Wyoming, the site of several major policy announcements by the Fed in the past.
+He’ll be speaking Friday at an event in Jackson Hole, Wyoming, the site of several major policy announcements by the Fed in the past.

-Based on the action in markets for volatility, traders expect the Jackson Hole speech to be a bigger potential deal than Nvidia's earnings report, according to Barclays strategists led by Stefano Pascale and Anshul Gupta.
+Based on the action in markets for volatility, traders are bracing for the Jackson Hole speech to be a bigger potential deal than Nvidia's earnings report, according to Barclays strategists led by Stefano Pascale and Anshul Gupta.

 In recent years, everything from commodities to bonds to foreign stocks has become more vulnerable to outsized moves around Jackson Hole, Pascale and Gupta say.